hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Hibernate Example Project

-You can find the Hibernate example here: https://github.com/hantsy/jakartaee11-sandbox/tree/master/hibernate, which demonstrates running Jakarta Persistence code in Java SE environments.
+You can find the Hibernate example here: https://github.com/hantsy/jakartaee11-sandbox/tree/master/hibernate, which demonstrates running Jakarta Persistence code in the Java SE environment.

 Check out the source code, and import the project into your favorite IDE.

-As you see, the project includes dependencies for Hibernate ORM and the Jakarta Persistence API:
+As you see, the project includes Hibernate ORM and the Jakarta Persistence API dependencies:

 ```xml
 <dependency>